JulijaPak/Hometask/README.md

 Hometask: Integration testing on FE

-## Instalation
+## Installation

-Instal modules with this command:
+Install modules with this command:

 ```bash
 yarn install